skulick/yiddishtag/README.md

 0x5f1	HEBREW LIGATURE YIDDISH VAV YOD
 0x5f2	HEBREW LIGATURE YIDDISH DOUBLE YOD
 ```
-instead of the separate letters.
+for tsvey vovn, vov yud, and tsvey yudn, respectively, instead of decomposing them into the separate letters.
 It also only used code points in "Hebrew block" (0590-05FF) of Unicode, not the  the "presentation forms" (FB00-FB4F).

-An update will include some further optional normalization of the input to be in the character range that the tagger was trained on.